 The unit is aligned to NGSS and many state standards.
 If you’d like to know whether your state standards are covered, you can send me an email at [email protected].

 NGSS addressed in this unit: HS-ESS2-2, HS-ESS2-3, HS-ESS2-7, HS-ESS3-1, HS-LS2-6, HS-ETS1-2, HS-ETS1-3.
 Additional details on standards are included in the teacher planning pages of this course.

 *For more details about the specific topics and items included, please see my PREVIEW.*

-➤What curriculum could I use with this lesson?
+➤What curriculum could I use with this Plate Tectonics lesson plan bundle?